landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 {{ resize_image(path="/img/yaesu/load_resource_decompiler_output.png", width=800, height=800, op="fit") }}

-There's a few ways we can see how this data is used, but there may be lots of steps between when data is loaded into memory and when it's used.
+We know where the data is loaded by the application, so now we need to see how it's used.
+Doing static analysis from this point may be more work than it's worth if the data is operated on later.
 To speed things up we're going to use a debugger's assistance.
 I used WinDbg's [Time Travel Debugging](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) to record an execution trace of the updater while it updates my radio.
 TTD is an invaluable tool and I'd highly recommend using it when possible.

 The decompiler output shows this function copies the `RES_UPDATE_INFO` resource to a dynamically allocated buffer.
 The `qmemcpy()` is inlined and represented by a `rep movsd` instruction in the disassembly, so we need to break at the `movsd` instruction and examine the `edi` register's (destination address) value.
-I set a breakpoint using `bp 0x406968` and can see it's `0x2be5020`.
-We can now set a memory access breakpoint by entering `ba r4 0x2be5020` in the command Window to see where this data is used next.
+I set a breakpoint by typing `bp 0x406968` in the command window, letting the application run, and when it breaks we can see the `edi` register value is `0x2be5020`.
+We can now set a memory access breakpoint using `ba r4 0x2be5020` to see where this data is used next.

 Our breakpoint is hit at `0x4047DC` -- back to the disassembler.
-In IDA you can press `G` to go to an address.
-Enter the address and we're finally at what looks like the data processing function:
+In IDA you can press `G` and enter this address to jump to it.
+We're finally at what looks like the data processing function:

 {{ resize_image(path="/img/yaesu/deobfuscate_function.png", width=800, height=800, op="fit") }}